-- D. When a certificate of appropriateness is requested to replace windows or doors the HRPB or development review officer, as appropriate, may permit the property owner's original design when the city's alternative design would result in an increase in cost of twenty-five (25) percent above the owner's original cost.
-The owner shall be required to demonstrate to the city that: - a.
-The work to be performed will conform to the original door and window openings of the structure; and Analysis: Not applicable. - b.
+D. When a certificate of appropriateness is requested to replace windows or doors the HRPB or development review officer, as appropriate, may permit the property owner's original design when the city's alternative design would result in an increase in cost of twenty-five (25) percent above the owner's original cost.
+The owner shall be required to demonstrate to the city that:

+- a.
+The work to be performed will conform to the original door and window openings of the structure; and - b.
 That the replacement windows or doors with less expensive materials will achieve a savings in excess of twenty-five (25) percent over historically compatible materials otherwise required by these LDRs.
-This factor may be demonstrated by submission of a written cost estimate by the proposed provider of materials which must be verified by city staff; and d.
+This factor may be demonstrated by submission of a written cost estimate by the proposed provider of materials which must be verified by city staff; and - c.
+That the replacement windows and doors match the old in design, color, texture and, where possible, materials where the property is significant for its architectural design or construction. - d.
 If the applicant avails himself of this paragraph the materials used must appear to be as historically accurate as possible and in keeping with the architectural style of the structure.